p-twinkle/PerishPredict-Smart-Vision-for-Produce-Spoilage-Detection/README.md

 2. **Contrastive Learning**: Experiment with contrastive learning technique for a supervised problem
 3. **Support Vector Machine (SVM)**: As an alternative to CNNs
 4. **Open-Source VLMs and Multimodal LLMs**: Utilize APIs for vision-language models
-5. **Fine-Tuning Open-Source VLMs**: Experiment with smaller parameter models like BLIP-2 and Llava-Next[1]
+5. **Fine-Tuning Open-Source VLMs**: Experiment with smaller parameter models like BLIP-2 and Llava-Next

 ## Applications